 Common symptoms also include nausea or morning sickness.
 This may be triggered due to an intense odour, an aversion to a particular food, or sometimes, for no reason at all.
 This happens due to an increase in the levels of the hormone oestrogen in your body.

 You may feel very tired during this time due to a high level of progesterone in your system, as this hormone is known to induce sleep.
-In addition to this, your blood pressure and your blood sugar levels also lower, causing a rise in the production of blood in your body.
+In addition to this, your blood pressure and your blood sugar levels also decrease.
 This expends a lot of energy and contributes to the feeling of fatigue.

 6. Cravings and Aversions